-For the inaugural Mission Billion Challenge, ID4D will start with an issue at the heart of digital identification design: privacy and user control of their identification.
-We want to surface practical and cost-effective ‘privacy by design’ features that can be engineered into digital identity systems to both reduce the data protection risks and provide people in developing countries greater control over their data.
+For the inaugural Mission Billion Challenge, the ID4D Initiative will start with an issue at the heart of digital identification design: privacy and user empowerment of their identification.
+As countries and development partners strive to provide identification to millions of people, there is an opportunity to inform the design of digital identification systems to enhance data protection and provide individuals with greater control over their personal data.
+The Challenge aims to surface practical and cost-effective ‘privacy by design’ features that can be embedded into digital identification systems.

 Join the Challenge